 There are various organisations in Swindon helping rough sleepers why do you think you are the best ones to offer this service with the council or why did they choose you?

 We are very experienced in supporting those in need in Swindon.
-We have been running a Night Shelter in Cheney Manor for over 10 years as a registered charity and have been working to support our guests wherever they are in the cycle of homelessness by increasing our service to more people.
-We know the council is under huge financial pressure and resources are limited for example we opened up the Gate Café and the Hub Shop and Café in the last 12 months to tackle isolation and loneliness which can lead to homelessness.
-We run several social enterprise projects and offering a drop in and mentoring service at our current provision.
+We have been running a Night Shelter in Cheney Manor for over 11 years as a registered charity and have been working to support our guests wherever they are in the cycle of homelessness by increasing our service to more people.
+We know the council is under huge financial pressure and resources are limited for example we opened up the Gate Café and the Hub Shop and Café to tackle isolation and loneliness which can lead to homelessness.
+We run several social enterprise projects and offer a drop in and mentoring service at our current provision.
 We are working collaboratively with various partners locally though, for us it is all about giving our guests the best care possible and also a chance to break the cycle they are in and hopefully get them settled in housing and off the streets.
 The provision of this building will help us do more for the individuals we support.